 The mining deposits in operation, where the Corporation conducts its extractive and processing activities are managed by the following Divisions: Chuquicamata, Radomiro Tomic, Ministro Hales, Gabriela Mistral, Salvador, Andina and El Teniente.
-In addition, the smelting and refining activities are managed at the Ventanas Division.
+In addition, the smelting and refining activities are managed at the Ventanas Division and, from June 2023 onwards, in the refining area only.
 All these Divisions have a separate operational management, which reports to the Chief Executive Officer, through the North and South-Central Vice-President of Operations, respectively.
 The information on each Division and their corresponding mining deposits is as follows: